 Do you want to know how to use intermittent fasting to improve your health and fitness?
-Intermittent fasting, also known as intermittent calorie restriction, schedules meals that cycle between voluntary fasting and non-fasting.
-The intermittent fasting schedule is short and results in many benefits, including detoxification, weight loss, and increased metabolism.
-Intermittent fasting methods include alternate-day fasting, periodic fasting, and daily time-restricted feeding.
+Intermittent fasting, also known as intermittent calorie restriction, schedules meals that cycle between voluntary and non-fasting.
+The intermittent fasting schedule is short and has many benefits, including detoxification, weight loss, and increased metabolism.
+Intermittent fasting methods include alternate-day, periodic, and daily time-restricted feeding.

 Intermittent fasting gives the body a chance to reset and flush out the toxins, bacteria, and chemicals from eating food.
 While the body needs energy, food comes with some adverse side effects.
 Even whole food can introduce the body to bacteria, yeast, or other diseases.
 Here is a list of the most critical types of intermittent fasting and how they can improve your health and fitness.

 What is alternate-day fasting?

 Alternate-day fasting is a type of fasting where you usually eat one day and then fast the next.
 It’s been an effective way to lose weight and improve health.

 Your body has two primary sources of energy: glucose and ketones.
 Glucose is a type of sugar that comes from the food you eat.
 Ketones are a type of molecule that your body creates when it breaks down fat for energy.

 Alternate-day fasting works by alternating between days where you mostly rely on glucose for energy and days where you mainly rely on ketones.
 This helps your body to better use both sources of energy.

 - Weight loss: One study showed that people who alternated between normal eating and fasting days lost more weight than those who just dieted usually did.

 - Improved blood sugar control: Alternate-day fasting can help to improve blood sugar control in people with diabetes.

 - Reduced inflammation: One study showed that alternate-day fasting reduced inflammation in overweight people.